Diagnosis of Bladder Control Problems (Urinary Incontinence)

 - what you were doing when the leaks happened

-Which tests help find the cause of a bladder control problem?
+What tests do health care professionals use to help find the cause of a bladder control problem?

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases